The Design Problem ¶

 Potential Problems with Physical Beacon ¶

 Physical Beacon can expose a new attack surface or become a point of failure.
-To avoid this, consider using end-to-end encryption and syncronize with beacons in multiple locations.
+To avoid this, consider using end-to-end encryption and synchronize with beacons in multiple locations.

 The Take-Away ¶